Fairview, Dublin: History

 Fairview began to grow after the building of Annesley Bridge in 1797 opened up easy access to the land.
 Until 1797 there had been no crossing of the River Tolka below Ballybough Bridge.
 Fairview Strand was formally known as Owen Roe Terrace and Philipsburgh Strand.
 The boundary of Fairview and the area now known as Marino, but historically part of Donnycarney, was delineated by the walls of the demesne of Marino House along Fairview Strand.
-The house and most of its surrounds are now demolished, apart from the Casino at Marino and the original Georgian entrance gates which have been relocated to Griffith Avenue..
+The house and most of its surrounds are now demolished, apart from the Casino at Marino and the original Georgian entrance gates which have been relocated to Griffith Avenue.

 Annadale House was located in an estate that now comprises Melrose Avenue, Lomond Avenue, Waverly Avenue, and Inverness Road.
 Cadogan and Addison Roads were built in the mid-1800s, and were named for Dublin peers.
 A number of Georgian houses have since be demolished including Mulberry Lodge, Pennyville, and Woodlands.
 A Carmelite monastery once stood on Fairview Avenue, on the site of Fairview cinema.
 Pennyville was a small estate at the end of Fairview Avenue which was later known as Croydon Park.
-Bushfield House has survived, and stands on Philipsburgh Avenue.
+Bushfield House has survived and stands on Philipsburgh Avenue.
 It was previously known as Cutaldo and dates from c.
 1790.
 From the 1840s, houses were built on Richmond Avenue, which was seen as a fashionable area.
 The area which is now Merville Avenue was known as the Big Gun after a local tavern.
 When Fairview Church was opened in 1855 there were 20 houses on Fairview Strand, two on Windsor Avenue, and 41 houses on Philipsburgh Avenue.
-The horse trams and later the railway trams which crossed over Anneseley Bridge and ran up to Clontarf increased the accessibility of Fairview.
+The horse trams and later the railway trams which crossed over Annesley Bridge and ran up to Clontarf increased the accessibility of Fairview.

 From 1832 to 1909, 89 Fairview Strand was a Royal Irish Constabulary Barracks and the now demolished Erlington House was home to Thomas Erlington, and later the opera singer Josephine O'Brien.
 A burial area for those who died by suicide is thought to have been located at the boundary of Fairview and Ballybough, at the corner of Clonliffe Avenue and the Ballybough Road, and is cited as one of the inspirations for Bram Stoker's Dracula.

 Amenities

 The main commercial areas are Fairview, a busy road alongside Fairview Park, and Fairview Strand, a narrower commercial and residential strip running from Edge's Corner around to Luke Kelly Bridge.

 St Vincent's Hospital was founded by the Daughters of Charity in 1857.
-Located on the Richmond Road, it provides psychiatric services for the northeast quadrant of Dublin city.
+Located on Richmond Road, it provides psychiatric services for the northeast quadrant of Dublin city.